 Espuma is the sugar foam made from the first few drops of brewed espresso.
 This is where your cafetera or Moka pot becomes your best friend.
 When the espresso first starts to brew, pour a little bit of that concentrated coffee into a separate cup with some sugar at the bottom.
 Return the cafetera to the heat to continue brewing.
 Then stir, stir, stir!
 The sugar and the coffee will combine to make a light caramel colored foam.
 When the rest of the espresso is done brewing add it to the espumita and enjoy.
 Now, you’re ready for anything!

-How to Make Cuban Espresso at Home
+Step-by-Step Guide to Making Cuban Espresso at Home

 To make Cuban espresso at home, you will need: